Penalize Incorrect Responses on Multiple-Choice Questions

 Click Update All Questions.

-The Conditional Points window closes and your assignment or assignment template is updated.
+The Conditional Points window closes and your assignment is updated.

 The automatic bonus or penalty is applied immediately when your students submit answers that meet the specified conditions.